ibm-cloud-docs/apiconnect/tutorials/tut_config_dev_portal.md

   ![API Products](images/27-api-products.png)

 ### Conclusion
-In this tutorial, you learned how to set up and configure your API Connect Developer Portal.
+In this tutorial, you learned how to set up and configure your {{site.data.keyword.apiconnect_short}} Developer Portal.
 You also explored the developer portal.

 ---